 Date and time are chosen with “11” because, in medieval times, this number was associated with folly, prank, and fun while in Christianity this number is connected with sin and profanity.

-During the 19th century the “Elferrat” – a kind of parliament of the carnival time – was established.
+During the 19th century, people established the “Elferrat”.
+This is kind of a parliament that only acts during carnival time.
 The word “Elferrat” is composed of the two words “Elf” (11) and “Rat” (council).

 Now, the 11 symbolizes the equality of all people as it was higher than the 10 of the 10 commands.
-Also, it was connected with the French idea of equality which gained power in the 18th century.
+Also, it has a connection with the French idea of equality which gained power in the 18th century.

-The street carnival and the celebrations in big halls are already starting on the Thursday before Rosenmontag – which is called “Weiberfastnacht”.
-During this day, women are “given the power” and therefore they cut men’s ties and can do whatever they want.
+The street carnival (Straßenkarnevall) and the celebrations in big halls are already starting on the Thursday before Rosenmontag – which is called “Weiberfastnacht”.
+During this day of Karnevall, women are “given the power” and therefore they cut men’s ties and can do whatever they want.

-In many cities, there are huge parades on Rosenmontag on which dressed up people celebrate.
+In many cities, there are huge Karnevallparaden (carnival parades) on Rosenmontag on which dressed up people celebrate.
 The idea behind the costume is that one can become somebody else and do things one would not do in normal life.

-Mostly, the trucks on this parade have ironical and cynical designs which lampoon politicians, stars or debates recently hold.
+Mostly, the trucks on this parade have ironical and cynical designs that lampoon politicians, stars or debates recently hold.

 Also, people are given sweets or other small presents from the trucks and scream “Narrenrufe” (foolish slogans) as “Helau” or “Alaaf”.

-The day after Rosenmontag is called “Fastnacht” (fast night) which slowly introduce the idea of the upcoming fast.
+The day after Rosenmontag is called “Fastnacht” (fast night) which slowly introduces the idea of the upcoming fast.

 |der Karnevall / der Fasching||carnival|